wdv4758h/pypy-extradoc/blog/draft/tkinter.rst

 The `PyPy version of _tkinter`_ reuses the C code of as found in CPython and compile it through the PyPy C-API compatibility layer, ``cpyext``.
-To make it work rwith PyPy, we had to modify it slightly, in order to remove the dependency on some API functions which are not supported by PyPy.
+To make it work with PyPy, we had to modify it slightly, in order to remove the dependency on some API functions which are not supported by PyPy.
 In particular, we removed the dependency on the ``PyOS_InputHook`` variable, which allows a nice integration of Tkinter and the Python interactive prompt: the result is that,